Harlow Stroke Support Group

 Most people who have strokes are aged over 55, and the risk increases as you get older.

-Although we don't yet know why, people of South Asian, African or African-Caribbean origin are more likely to have a stroke than the rest of the population.
+It is not yet understood why, people of South Asian, African or African-Caribbean origin are twice as likely to have a stroke than the rest of the population.
+They are also more likely to have their first stroke at a younger age.

-None of these factors mean that you will necessarily have a stroke, but it is useful to be aware if you are at increased risk so that you can take steps to live a healthier lifestyle.
+None of these factors mean that you will necessarily have a stroke, but it is useful to be aware if you are at increased risk.

 Simple checks at your local GP practice can help reduce your risk of stroke.